rachelruijiayang/robotics-teaching-kit-with-jet/docs/projects/ColorFollower.md

 ## Overview

-The goal of this project is to program Jet to move all of the colored balloons into their respective goals.
-Each robot will have 1 minute to score as many balloons as possible.
+The goal of this project is to program Jet to follow an object of a specific color.
+Students will perform basic image processing operations and use image information to make movement decisions.

 ## Requirements